omarkarake/angular-style-showcase/README.md

 ## Running unit tests

-Run ng test to execute the unit tests via Karma.
+Run npm run test to execute the unit tests via jest.
 Ensure that the tests cover components, services, and other key functionalities.

 ## Running end-to-end tests